cpp-best-practices/game_jam/Jam1_April_2022/TermBreaker.md

 # Interpretation of Theme

 When the theme is "round", you have to make balls.
 Many!
-Ideally the goal of the game is buy more and more of them.
+Ideally the goal of the game is to buy more and more of them.

 # Code Quality